 Centaurs appeared in myths as chaotic forces of nature, dominated by their animalistic tendencies.
 While indeed troublesome (and befitting of followers of Dionysus and Pan) the centaurs in no way were inherently evil creatures.
 Instead, they represented the constant struggle of mankind, ever-fluctuating between conscious civilization and primitive impulse.

-What do Centaurs Represent?
+What Do Centaurs Represent?

 Centaurs represent the animalistic side of humanity in Greek mythology.
 They were generally regarded to be uncivilized and immoral by default.
 After all, the only centaurs to not fit in this generalization – Chiron and Pholus – were not descended from the centaur’s common ancestor.
-These outliers were born from divine unions rather than a social outcast lusting after mares.
+These outliers were born from divine unions rather than social outcast lusting after mares.

 However, when we say that centaurs were “uncivilized,” it is vital to consider what the ancient Greek perception of “civilization” was.
 And, it isn’t easy.

 Different city-states of ancient Greece valued different things.
 For example, Athens was the hotspot for education, the arts, and philosophy.
 Comparatively, Sparta had rigid military training and placed lesser value on mental subjects.
-Due to the differences between the values of city-states, we’ll look to Greece as a whole.

 To be civilized usually meant that one was a rational human.
 One had tastes, preferences, and good habits.
 More than anything, however, a civilized individual was thought to hold the same values and customs as the ancient Greeks.